| AFFORDABLE CAD/CAM SERIESGantry Mills…

 you just want to explore the basics and integrate the curriculum with math

+and science?
 1. Is the machine cast iron, aluminum, or

 polymer composite?
 Cast iron construction offers a higher level of